-Readers, I challenge you to read either with care or concern.
+Readers, I challenge you to reader either with care or concern.
 We all belong and don’t belong at some time or another and we all have parents we love and unfortunately lose.
 Saying “Enjoy” seems flippant so I’ll part with “Consider.”

 Crying In H Mart by Michelle Zauner / Memoir